evaliu1/CarND-Vehicle-Detection-P5/README.md

 ### Sliding Window Search

-####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
+#### 1. Describe how you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I decided to search random window positions at random scales all over the image and came up with this.

-####2.
-Show some examples of test images to demonstrate how your pipeline is working.
+#### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images: